-July 23 - SMo

-about online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online. not to provide material to others that they would not want shared further and not to share personal material which is sent to them. what to do and where to get support to report material or manage issues online. the impact of viewing harmful content. that specifically sexually explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. that sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail. how information and data is generated.

-how information and data is generated, collected, shared and used online.

-Being safe collected, shared and used online.the concepts of, and laws relating to, sexual
+July 23 - SMo Note: Referrals to pupils/students/child within the policy covers all young people within our a allocation that the tool it with about online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online. not to provide material to others that they would not want shared further and not to share personal material which is sent to them. what to do and where to get support to report material or manage issues online. the impact of viewing harmful content. that specifically sexually explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. that sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail. how information and data is generated, collected, shared and used online.
+Being safe the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, honour-based violence and FGM, and how these can affect current and future relationships. how people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn (in all contexts, including online).
+Intimate and sexual relationships, including sexual health Pupils should know Page 8 of 10 how to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship. that all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual and reproductive health and wellbeing.

-being sale consent, sexual

-exploitation, abuse, grooming, coercion,

-harassment, rape, domestic

-abuse, forced marriage, honour-based

-violence and FGM, and how these can affect current and future relationships.

-how people can actively communicate and

-recognise consent from others, including sexual

-consent, and how and when consent can be

-withdrawn (in all contexts, including online).

-Intimate and Pupils should know

-sexual relationships, including sexual health how to recognise the characteristics and

-positive aspects of healthy one-to-one

-intimate relationships, which include

-mutual respect, consent, loyalty, trust,

-shared interests and outlook, sex and

-friendship.

-that all aspects of health can be affected by choices they make in sex and

-relationships, positively or negatively, e.g.

-physical, emotional, mental, sexual and

-Daga 8 of 10 reproductive health and wellbeing.